firebase/flutterfire/docs/auth/passing-state-in-email-actions.md

         [Receiving Android Dynamic Links instructions](/docs/dynamic-links/android/receive).

 1. Configuring Apple applications:
-    1. If you plan on handling these links from your appliction, the bundle ID needs to be specified in the Firebase Console project settings.
+    1. If you plan on handling these links from your application, the bundle ID needs to be specified in the Firebase Console project settings.
 In addition, the App Store ID and the Apple Developer Team ID also need to be specified.